 Optional Add-Ins and Substitutions

 - Balsamic reduction: Balsamic reduction – affiliate link – (also known as sweet balsamic glaze) is reduced balsamic vinegar that is sticky and sweet and can add just another level of flavor to this burrata caprese salad recipe.
-Simply drizzle your burrata salad with balsamic glaze at the very end for a robust and tangy finish.
+Simply drizzle your burrata with balsamic glaze at the very end for a robust and tangy finish.

 How to Make this Burrata Caprese Recipe?